 Excisional biopsy.
 This type of biopsy is often used when a wider or deeper piece of the skin is needed.
 It’s done when a melanoma is suspected.
 The entire mole and part of the surrounding skin is removed.
 First, a local anesthetic is used to numb the area.
 Using a surgical knife (scalpel), a full thickness wedge of skin is removed.
 The wound is closed with surgical thread (sutures), staples, steri-strips, or surgical glue.
 This depends on the size and location of the incision.

 Incisional biopsy.
-This procedure is the same as anexcisional biopsy.
-However, only part of the mole or mark is removed.
+This procedure is the same as an excisional biopsy.
+But only part of the mole or mark is removed.

 Punch biopsy.
 This type uses a special tool to take a deep sample of skin.
 The tool removes a short cylinder of tissue, like an apple core.
 First, a local anesthetic is used to numb the area.
 The punch tool is turned on the surface of the skin until it cuts through all the layers of skin.
 This includes the dermis, epidermis, and the most superficial parts of the subcutis (fat).
 The biopsy sample is removed and the edges of the wound are then stitched together.